Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### license.doSendWarningEmail

 Whether or not to send a warning email when the current OpenContent license is approaching an invalid state.
 For example: expiring, or almost at the maximum user or group user limit.

 Default value: `true`

 ### license.expiringSoonCounter

-The amount of days before the license expires in which OpenContent sets a warning state for the active license.
+The number of days before the license expires in which OpenContent sets a warning state for the active license.

 Default value: `30`